© SeeAntibes.com

 Beaches in [locality]

-“Plages” means beaches and Villeneuve-Loubet is fringed by 4km of beaches, all of which hold the Blue Flag award for cleanliness.
-There are 3 main beaches, where you can try all sorts of watersports, as well as a marina where you can hire boats.
 The port area has many good restaurants and all the beaches have restaurants and snack bars.
-There are facilities for disabled swimmers and even, that rarest of pleasures on the Riviera… a sandy beach!
+There are facilities for disabled swimmers and even, that rarest of pleasures on the Riviera…a sandy beach.
 Particularly good for families is the “Plage des Kids” which is equipped with table tennis, mini-golf and other entertainments.

-Things to Do in [locality]
+Things to do in [locality]

 As well as the beaches there are also a number of parks, most notably the Parc du Vaugrenier, a large woodland area that is home to many wild animals and Mediterranean plants as well as Roman archaeological excavations, walking paths and a childrens playground.
-Entry is free of charge and it is open year-round.
+Entry is free of charge and it's open year-round.

 Villeneuve-Loubet is a great base for action-lovers, as well as being a starting point for many hikes and bike rides there are also a number of adventure parks in the area where you can test your head for heights by navigating the forest via ropes and bridges.
 Try Canyon Forest at the Parc Rives des Loup for courses to suit all ages.